jonny11299/spotify-scrub/README.md

 To do this, simply run "python3 autotidal.py" in terminal, and follow the steps.

+You may have to first run a quick "pip install tidalapi" if the package isn't installed, though.

-You'll be prompted to select specific playlists to upload to TIDAL.
+Once the app is running, you'll be prompted to select specific playlists to upload to TIDAL.